saumyatrivedi14/Traffic_Sign_Classifier_P2/writeup.md

 | 0.06	      			| Slippery road (23)				 				|
 | 0.06				    | No passing for vehicles over 3.5 metric tons (10)  							|

-For the Third image, the model is relatively sure that this is a 'Priority Road' sign (probability of 1.0).
+For the Third image, the model is relatively sure that this is a 'Keep right' sign (probability of 1.0).
 The top five soft max probabilities were

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|